istio/istio.io/content/docs/concepts/security/index.md

 existing workloads to peer authentication gradually, as it allows interoperation between mutual TLS and plaintext traffic.

-If this section is omitted completely, peers may not use transport authentication, and mutual TLS connections bound for the sidecar pod will be rejected.
-However clients are free to handle their own mutual TLS sessions at the application layer.
+When you do not specify a mutual TLS mode, peers cannot use transport authentication, and Istio rejects mutual TLS connections bound for the sidecar.
+At the application layer, services may still handle their own mutual TLS sessions.

 In the future, the mutual TLS setting may carry additional arguments to provide different mutual TLS implementations.